pantheon-systems/documentation/source/content/guides/drupal-9-from-dist.md

 Distributions are pre-made packages that you can use to simplify creating and setting up a Drupal website.
 Drupal distributions are exceptionally helpful if you want to create a website, but don't want to build it from scratch.

-Start by following the documentation provided with the community distribution; then continue with the following steps.
+Start by looking at the documentation provided with the community distribution; then continue with the following steps.

 ## Requirements